Bioinformatics-Research-Network/Skill-Assessment-Tutorial/README.md

 These badges indicate the **version** of the skill assessment you are completing.
 The badge you earn will be tied to the version of the skill assessment you completed.

 The metadata also indicates the skill assessment **lifecycle**.
 For "experimental" assessments, you might encounter bugs, unclear instructions, or both.
 "Stable" skill assessmens should have few bugs or errors.
-"Superceded" skill assessments have been replaced by a newer skill assessment.
+"Superceded" skill assessments have been replaced.
 "Deprecated" means that the skill assessment is no longer valid and has not been replaced.

 <hr>